Ovidiopol

-Ovidiopol (Ові́діополь; Овидиополь; Hacıdere) is a coastal urban-type settlement in Odesa Oblast, Ukraine.
+Ovidiopol (Ові́діополь; Овидиополь; Hacıdere) is a coastal rural settlement in Odesa Oblast, Ukraine.
 It is located on the eastern bank of Dniester Estuary directly across Bilhorod-Dnistrovskyi and 40 km west of Odesa.
+Ovidiopol hosts the administration of Ovidiopol settlement hromada, one of the hromadas of Ukraine.
 Population:

 History

 The place is first mentioned as early as 17th century.
 Hacıdere belonged to Akkerman sanjak of Silistra Eyalet, or Kefe Eyalet where Akkerman sanjak was actually located.
 At Medieval times Akkerman, at that time known as Maurocastrum, was a trade port of Byzantine and later Genoese colonies out of the Southern coast of Crimea.
 In mid 18th century Hacıdere was a big populated place with a pier through which was conducted a grain trade.
 During the 1768–1774 Russo-Turkish War, in 1769 Hacıdere was burned down by Zaporizhian Cossacks led by Petro Kalnyshevskyi.
 About twenty years later in 1789 (during the 1787–1792 Russo-Turkish War) the revived town was stormed and captured by the Russian troops and by the 1791 Treaty of Jassy was transferred under the Russian administration.
 Just before it was captured by Russians, the French military engineer André-Joseph Lafitte-Clavé who visited the area in late 18th century (1787) described that it took them around an hour to swim on a raft from Akkerman to Adzhider.
 Lafitte-Clavé noted that depth in Dniester in the area is around 10 feet.

 The Adzhider (a Russian adaptation) fortress was built sometime around 1793 (end of 1792) soon after end of the 1787–1792 Russo-Turkish War and was among the three key fortresses in the area along with Hacibey fortress in Odesa and Middle fortress in Tiraspol.
 The fortress had a specially built harbor and was intended to stand against the Ottoman Akkerman Fortress on the other side of the Dniester Estuary (liman).
 The location for the fortress was picked by the Russian field marshal Alexander Suvorov.
 Construction of fortress was conducting by engineer captain Rester as a star fort on design of Flemish military engineer François Sainte de Wollant.
 The official date of laying the first stone in the fortress is 15 June 1793.
 It was this date that in the Russian and the Soviet historiography was considered as the date of foundation.
 In 1795 the Russian Empress Catherine the Great by hers decree officially renamed the newly built fortress as Ovidiopol.
 The fortress was built to protect entrance to Dniester from the Black Sea, cease Turkish attacks on Mykolaiv and Ochakiv and to serve as an intermediate storage of goods between Odesa and Dniester.